List of cities in Niger

 This is a list of cities and towns in Niger.
 All larger cities are also Communes of Niger.
 While often translated as "town", Nigerien communes are simply the third level administrative subdivision of the nation.
 These can be classified Urban or Rural communes, and while often the administrative unit of a town or city, all areas of the country fall within a commune.
 Smaller towns and neighborhoods are designated Quarters (Urban) or Villages (Rural).

 Largest cities and urban centers

-Niamey, capital and largest city of Niger.
+Niamey is the capital and largest city of Niger.

-Maradi, the 2nd largest city of Niger.
+Maradi is the 2nd largest city of Niger.

-Zinder, the 3rd largest city of Niger.
+Zinder is the 3rd largest city of Niger.